-Officers and Staff
+Corporate Officers and Staff

 President and Executive Director

-Leslie B. Gordon, MD, PhD
+Leslie Gordon, MD, PhD

 Leslie Gordon is a co-founder of The Progeria Research Foundation and serves as the organization’s volunteer Medical Director.
 Dr. Gordon is the Principal Investigator for ongoing PRF programs for Progeria, including the PRF International Progeria Registry, Medical and Research Database, Cell and Tissue Bank, and the Genetic Diagnostics Program.
-She has organized 8 National Institutes of Health-funded, international scientific meetings on Progeria.
-She is Professor of Pediatrics Research at Hasbro Children’s Hospital and the Alpert Medical School of Brown University in Providence, RI; Research Associate in Anesthesia at Harvard Medical School and Boston Children’s Hospital and Research Scientist at Women & Infants Hospital, all in Boston, MA.
-She was co-author on the 2003 gene discovery for Progeria, lead author of the 2012 Progeria treatment discovery study, and is co-chair of four Progeria clinical drug trials at Boston Children’s Hospital.
+She has chaired 11 National Institutes of Health-funded, international scientific meetings on Progeria.
+She is Professor of Pediatrics Research at Hasbro Children’s Hospital and the Alpert Medical School of Brown University and Research Scientist at Women & Infants Hospital in Providence, RI.
+She is a Research Associate in Anesthesia at Harvard Medical School and Senior Staff Scientist – Associate Professor at Boston Children’s Hospital.